go-graphite/graphite-clickhouse/doc/config.md

 [feature-flags]
  # if true, prefers carbon's behaviour on how tags are treated
  use-carbon-behaviour = false
- # if true, seriesByTag requests containing 'not equal' terms will not match metrics that don't have the tag at all
+ # if true, seriesByTag terms containing '!=' or '!=~' operators will not match metrics that don't have the tag at all
  dont-match-missing-tags = false

 [metrics]